alexharri/website/posts/searching-and-navigating-git-commits.md

 <@text400>...over 400 more commits</@>
 ```

 Nice!
-This gives us the first commits in `vercel/next.js` mentioning `distDir`, though it's not necessarily obvious which one we care about.
+This gives us the first commits mentioning `distDir`, though it's not necessarily obvious which one we care about.

-We could look through the diffs, but that would be a ton of work.
-Instead, I'll show you some tools that we can use to analyze these commits at a high level so that we can quickly figure out which commits we care about.
+We could look through the diffs to figure that out, but that would be a lot of work.
+Let's instead explore some tools that we can use to analyze these commits at a high level so that we can quickly figure out which commits we care about.

 ## Commits at a glance

-Reading the full diffs via `git diff` would be exhausting.
 A quick way to get a feel for a commit is to view the files that it touched, which we can do via `git show <commit> --stat`.
 Let's try that on the first commit in the list:

 ```
 <@text200>▶</@> <@text400>git show</@> <@commit>acc1983f80</@> <@cli-arg>--stat --oneline</@>